klandergren/jekyll-last-commit/README.md

 ### Why not just improve gjtorikian/jekyll-last-modified-at ?

 I did!
-I have two open PRs which take an approach more inline with that existing codebase.
+I have two open PRs which take an approach more in line with that codebase’s architecture and conventions.
 See [improving render performance via PATH_CACHE usage and bulk git log ... call #85](https://github.com/gjtorikian/jekyll-last-modified-at/issues/85)

 ### Why not fork gjtorikian/jekyll-last-modified-at ?